pl-king/flutter-video-player/example/README.md

-# plugin_videoplayer_example
+# flutterpluginvideoplayer_example

-Demonstrates how to use the plugin_videoplayer plugin.
+Demonstrates how to use the flutterpluginvideoplayer plugin.

 ## Getting Started